jump-dev/MutableArithmetics.jl/README.md

 The package allows users to indicate when a mutable implementation of a certain method is available through the use of so-called *traits*, as well as providing a simple way forusers to make operations fall back to these implementations.
-Examples of implementations of this interface are given in the `examples` folder.
+An example implementation of this interface is given in `src/bigint.jl`.

 ## Documentation